Lock in the best registered agent service online for your new or existing business

-Many companies with store fronts use a registered agent service to ensure they don't receive any embarrassing legal or tax notices at your place of business.
+Many companies with store fronts use a registered agent service to ensure they don't receive any embarrassing legal or tax notices at their business.

-As your registered agent, we'll accept your important legal documents and store them in your dashboard so you can view, download, or print them anytime online.
+We'll accept all important documents and upload digital copies to your dashboard so you can view, download, or print them anytime.

 We have a page dedicated to explaining what a registered agent is.
 Depending on the state, a registered agent may also be known as a resident agent or statutory agent.
 If you need more information about what this agent does, then read on.